 Do not consider a return at the end of the line with your consumers.
 That consumer was interested enough in the business to place an order; there is a good chance you could lure them back.
 After a return, re-engage with your consumer to keep the relationship alive.

-If you control the return right, you left your consumer with a fuzzy, warm feeling.
+If you control the return right, you leave your consumer with a fuzzy, warm feeling.
 That person can become a loyal and profitable consumer.

 11.)
 Utilise online returns as an opportunity to show consumers how much you care